MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/index.md

 Required labs files can be [DOWNLOADED HERE](https://github.com/MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/archive/master.zip)

-Hyperlinks to each of the lab exercises and demos are listed below.
+Hyperlinks to each of the lab exercises are listed below.

 ## Labs